dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture-metrics.md

 - she can also set the `full_refresh` config to false in order to prevent accidental loss of the historical data
 - she can build this table in a custom `schema` if she wants to enforce specific role-based permissions for this historical table
 - she can specify a time-grain `unique_key` if she wants to reduce the amount of versions being captured
     - for example, if she only wants to capture the final version of each day she could set `unique_key = date_trunc('day', run_timestamp)`.
-This is excluded from the example below, as we are making the assumption that Joanne does indeed want to capture every version of every version of `fct_income`.
+This is excluded from the example below, as we are making the assumption that Joanne does indeed want to capture every version of `fct_income`

 The final config block for `int_income_history` might look something like this: